-• Must be included under the 'Equipment' fund type heading and a brief business case outlining the strategic need for the equipment within the justification for resources.
+Must be included under the 'Equipment' fund type heading and a brief business case outlining the strategic need for the equipment within the justification for resources.
 Three

-• Where it is not possible to provide three quotes, for example, due to the specialist nature of the item concerned, the Host Organisation must fully justify this as part of the business case at the post award stage.
+- quotations for each individual item will be requested post panel should the application be successful along with a full business case. - Where it is not possible to provide three quotes, for example, due to the specialist nature of the item concerned, the Host Organisation must fully justify this as part of the business case at the post award stage.